 The Spaniards were now in control of Mexico, which they called New Spain.
 Cortes was appointed its first governor.
 However Cortes returned to Spain in 1541.
 Hernando Cortes died in 1547.
 He was 62.

-A Short Biography of Francisico Pizarro
+A Short Biography of Francisco Pizarro

 A Short Biography of Henry VIII

-A history of Spain
+A Short History of Spain

-A history of Mexico
+A Short history of Mexico